 We considered storing our items, but decided against it as it was going to cost a lot monthly and we didn’t want that expense.
 If a storage unit cost $100/month and we were storing items for 3 years, that is $3,600, which would’ve likely been the cost to just replace the items.
 The best option for us was to get rid of everything, making what we could off of it, and then in the future re-buying what we need.

 How do you afford to do van life?
 Did you save money and quit your jobs?

-Most days you can find us glued to a computer from about 4 AM-9 PM at night, with a quick workout break and a nice walk for Kona.
+Despite being self employed now, most days you can find us glued to a computer from about 4 AM-9 PM at night, with a quick workout break and a nice walk for Kona.
 It isn’t just fun hikes and adventures 24/7, although we wish it was!

 You can read a bit more about how we afford to travel here and download a travel budget sheet!

 When you become nomadic, a lot of things you don’t think much about in a traditional home environment become harder, like getting mail, having the internet, and seeing a doctor.
 We’re sharing everything we do for these below!

 Our physical address is at Kathryn’s parents’ house in Austin, TX and this is where we will have important documents sent.
 They’ll let us know if we get anything important, but typically most things we get electronically as well.